Nashville Supplemental Security Income Lawyers

 Filing and getting approved for the supplemental security income benefits you need can be a difficult process.
 An experienced Nashville supplemental security income lawyer can help you obtain the funds you need as soon as possible.

 When you’re unable to earn a living or are having difficulty making ends meet, you may be entitled to supplemental security income (SSI) benefits through the Social Security Administration (SSA) if you meet certain requirements.
-However, having your claim be approved can be quite strenuous, which is why having a qualified Nashville supplemental security income lawyer on your side can make all the difference.
+However, having your claim be approved can be quite strenuous, which is why having a qualified Nashville SSI lawyer on your side can make all the difference.

 At Raybin & Weissman, P.C., we are dedicated to helping those in need secure the financial assistance they need to continue supporting themselves and their families during this trying time in their lives.
 We will do everything we can to ensure that your SSI claim is approved so that you can begin to move forward with your life.

 In order to qualify for supplemental security income benefits, you’ll need to meet very specific criteria, as per the SSA.
 Some of these requirements include being a citizen of the United States, being a minimum of sixty-five years of age, and being blind or having a disabling condition.

 You must also be considered a low-income family based on the SSA’s maximum threshold and have minimal cash, property, and other valuable assets at your disposal.
 When you aren’t sure whether you meet the eligibility requirements, you can reach out to your Nashville SSI lawyer for assistance.

 Once your claim for SSI benefits has been approved, you’ll begin collecting your monthly stipend, if you will.
 As of 2018, the federal compensation rate is an average of $750 per person and $1,125 per couple.
 This amount can vary dramatically depending on how much you are able to earn on your own without SSI benefit assistance.